Donnager-class/X11-SSH-CTF/README.md

 ```
 Note: Make sure you know what ports you need to run because this will kill that ports process.
 # Fixes
 ## Both flaws made creating this CTF have been fixed in my XRDP-CTF repo.
-The commoands listed above will manually fix them, but the other CTF has them resolved.
+The commands listed above will manually fix them, but the other CTF has them resolved.